Drutten/Klockan/README.md

 ## Modernization Updates (2025)

-This project has been modernized from its 2020 version
+This project has been modernized from its 2020 version.
+For detailed information about the changes, see [MODERNIZATION_NOTES.md](MODERNIZATION_NOTES.md).